pmndrs/zustand/readme.md

 ## Best practices

-* You may wonder how to organize your code for better maintenance : [Splitting the store into seperate slices](https://github.com/pmndrs/zustand/wiki/Splitting-the-store-into-separate-slices).
+* You may wonder how to organize your code for better maintenance: [Splitting the store into seperate slices](https://github.com/pmndrs/zustand/wiki/Splitting-the-store-into-separate-slices).

-* Recommended usage for this unopinionated library : [Flux inspired practice](https://github.com/pmndrs/zustand/wiki/Flux-inspired-practice).
+* Recommended usage for this unopinionated library: [Flux inspired practice](https://github.com/pmndrs/zustand/wiki/Flux-inspired-practice).

 ## Testing